unobatbayar/Program-a-day/README.md

 # ProgrammingExercises
+# Sharing my tips, although it's been two years since I've started coding.
+# I've decided to start things all over again.

 Solving programming exercises to learn and deepen main principles of computer science.
 All just for practice and learning.
-@author unobatbayar

-the programming exercises are taken from jwasham/coding-interview-university and Cracking the Coding Interview, Codingbat and Hackerrank
+The programming exercises are taken from jwasham/coding-interview-university and Cracking the Coding Interview, Codingbat and Hackerrank

 All solutions were done on paper and later copied to our repository.

+Great tip for solving programming exercises:

+	Think and plan before doing anything

+	Programming music might great for motivation and rush

+Music from "The Social Network" "Mr Robot" "Tron" is a popular choice of "getting things done" music.

+	Often solutions that are correct are much simpler and easier than programmers think in their head

+Have you ever felt how easy it was after checking the solution or solving the problem.
+Perhaps, practice is the best way to improve, if you want to improve your programming in the large, you must be confortable with programming in the small.
+And only way to improve your programming in the small is to perfect any small problems with no limitation of programming languages.

+	Python makes most problems way easier and faster to implement due to the less coding lines it requires.

+# Most importantly BELIEVE IN YOURSELF.
+# Everything has a flaw, and everything is crackable ;-)